 Saltwater paperbark is found near saline or brackish water, with the Swan estuary its most northern occurrence.
-It has a twisted, irregular appearance, growing up to 7 m tall but often smaller.
+It has a gnarled appearance, growing up to 7 m tall but often smaller.
 Its bark is whiter than other Perth paperbarks.
-It’s small dull green leaves are in two opposite pairs in four regular lines, and the small woody fruits look star-shaped from above.
+It’s small dull green leaves form in two opposite pairs, and the small woody fruits look star-shaped from above.
 Flowers are produced in spring.

 Ref: